-I’ll go out and buy a new pack of 20 and lose 19 of them in the first week.
-That final hair tie (the laaaast melon) I’ll treat with such care it’ll probably last about 6 months until I lose it or it breaks.
+I’ll go out and buy a new pack of 20, then lose 19 of them in the first week.
+That final hair tie (the last melon of the lot), I’ll treat with such care it’ll probably last about 6 months until I lose it or it breaks.

-- A pair of tights/stockings/pantyhose
+- A pair of tights, stockings, or pantyhose